danielballan/personal-blog/content/posts/2020-06-07-diy-super-soaker-prototype.md

 [a detailed guide for building one out of PVC](http://www.sscentral.org/homemade/aph/), which was developed by
 [Ben Trettel](http://trettel.org/) about a decade ago.
-(It made me smile to discover than Trettel is currently a PhD student studying turbulent liquid jet breakup.)
+(It made me smile to discover that Trettel is currently a PhD student studying turbulent liquid jet breakup.)

 Most of the D.I.Y. resources I found, including that guide, are archives that